ros-naoqi/nao_moveit_config/README.rst

 3 Use Moveit:
 =============
 RVIZ has been open: you can see that a MotionPlanning plugin has been launched.
-First check the box "Allow approximate IK Solutions" on the bottom of the left column.
+First check the box "Allow approximate IK Solutions" on the bottom of the left control panel.
-Then click on the Planning tab.
+Then, go to the Planning tab.

 Select which part of the robot you want to move:
 In the plugin list on the upper part of the left column, you can select a group under MotionPlanning/Planning Request/Planning Group